-Starting a low carb diet means you’ll be making different choices at the grocery store.
+Starting a low carb diet means different choices at the grocery store.
 Those middle aisles can be a savage place.
+Don’t panic.

 Get organized before you shop with this printable low carb grocery list.
 It’s incredibly simple: choose any item on the low carb foods list and you’re safe.

 Low Carb Grocery Foods

 Here are the items included in the printable low carb grocery list above, with tips and recommendations for making great low carb choices in every section.

 Meat and Poultry

 Any type or cut of meat is fine.
 For the best health, choose grass-fed or organic meats, avoiding antibiotic, pesticide and grain residues.